 Feeling special, in turn, quite simply makes us happy.

 We can all relate to the positive emotions associated with feeling special.
 Children receive positive reinforcement from parents and teachers, adolescents derive additional self-worth from peers, and adults seek to cultivate loving, committed relationships that satisfy this deep emotional need.
 But how exactly does it work?

 Feeling special involves feeling unique, which research shows is tied to happiness.
 In a paper entitled “Feeling special, feeling happy,” Selda Koydemir et al. (2018) describe research showing that a personal sense of uniqueness was positively associated with authentic living, which in turn was positively related to happiness.
-They found the relationship between a personal sense of uniqueness and happiness was mediated by self-alienation.
+They found that the relationship between a personal sense of uniqueness and happiness was mediated by self-alienation.

-They note their findings are consistent with prior research suggesting that a personal sense of uniqueness affords freedom of choice regarding ways of living, as opposed to relying on others to provide points of reference.
+They note that their findings are consistent with prior research suggesting that a personal sense of uniqueness affords freedom of choice regarding ways of living, as opposed to relying on others to provide points of reference.
 Similarly, they recognize that feeling unique means feeling special while walking one's own path of life, rather than seeking to conform to external influences.

-Modern external influences in modern day society include social media-driven, impossibly high standards of both physical and non-physical traits and qualities, most of which are unattainable, and even undesirable in terms of lifestyle.
+Modern external influences in modern-day society include social media-driven, impossibly high standards of both physical and non-physical traits and qualities, most of which are unattainable and even undesirable in terms of lifestyle.
 Yet because this is the world in which we live, people who affirm our uniqueness, faults, flaws, and all, are friends for life.